jic-dtool/jic-dtool.github.io/_drafts/useful-links.md

   <br />
   Article by Mark D. Wilkinson et al. published in Scientific Data describing principles required for machines to be able to discover and consume data.
+  The FAIR principles described are: Findability, Accessibility, Interoperability, and Reusability.
 - [10 aspects of highly effective research data](https://www.elsevier.com/connect/10-aspects-of-highly-effective-research-data)
   <br />
-  Blog post by Anita de Waard, Helena Cousijn, and IJsbrand Jan Aalbersberg describing an extension of the FAIR principles that is meant to function as a roadmap for incremental and continual improvements of data management processes and systems.
+  Blog post in Elsevier by Anita de Waard, Helena Cousijn, and IJsbrand Jan Aalbersberg describing an extension of the FAIR principles that is meant to function as a roadmap for incremental and continual improvements of data management processes and systems.